 “Uncle!”
 Balin’s hands grasped his shoulders, trying to pull him up.
 “Please, we have to-”

 A whistling sound cut through the air.
-Something struck the tree beside them with a solid thunk.
-An arrow?
+An arrow struck the tree beside them with a solid thunk.

 More followed, a hail of projectiles raining down around them.
 But not at them.
 At their pursuers.